Emily Armstrong: Linkin Park

 On September 5, 2024, at the start of a livestreamed Linkin Park concert, Armstrong was introduced as the band's new co-lead vocalist.
-The livestream included a performance of "The Emptiness Machine", the lead single of the group's album From Zero, which was released on November 15, 2024.

-Linkin Park's first public show with Armstrong took place on September 11, 2024 at the Kia Forum in Los Angeles.
+Linkin Park's first public show with Armstrong took place on September 11, 2024, at the Kia Forum in Los Angeles.
 In a review in Los Angeles Times, Steve Appleford wrote: "Like Bennington, Armstrong is as capable with rich melodies as throat-ripping vocals, which fit naturally in the established Linkin Park sound."
 Chris Willman's review in Variety noted that the estimated audience of 17,000 were "clearly signaling their assent to her joining the band with a constant roar that roughly matched the one she was putting out."

 Personal life

 She is queer.
 In 2016, Armstrong was in a relationship with model Kate Harrison.

 Church of Scientology

 In 2013, Armstrong was photographed attending the 44th Anniversary Gala of the Church of Scientology's Celebrity Centre International and, in a press release following the event, the Church identified her as one of several "prominent members".
 Shortly after Armstrong joined Linkin Park in September 2024, she was the subject of media reports about her ties to the controversial church.
 Some of the band's fans were also critical of her affiliation with the Church.
 According to the BBC, "Armstrong has never publicly commented on her relationship with the church but several of Dead Sara's lyrics suggest criticism and rejection of Scientology's teachings."

 Also in September 2024, it came to light that Armstrong had attended a 2020 criminal hearing of former actor and convicted rapist Danny Masterson, a longtime Scientologist.
 Reports noted that one of Masterson's alleged victims, Chrissie Carnell-Bixler and her spouse, Mars Volta and At the Drive-In singer and former Scientologist Cedric Bixler-Zavala, were publicly critical of Armstrong's decision to attend a hearing during Masterson's trial.
 On September 6, Armstrong clarified that while she attended one court appearance in support of someone she considered a friend at the time, she realized shortly afterward she should not have done so and had not spoken to the person since.
 She said she does not condone abuse or violence against women and empathizes with victims of these crimes.